Skeletal muscle: Research

-Mononuclear cells of skeletal muscle

-Nuclei present in skeletal muscle are about 50% myocyte nuclei and 50% mononuclear cell nuclei.
-Mononuclear cells found in skeletal muscle tissue samples from mice and humans can be identified by messenger RNA transcription of cell type markers.
-Cameron et al. identified nine cell types.
-They include endothelial cells that line capillaries (45% of cells), fibro-adipogenic progenitors (FAPs)(20%), pericytes (14%) and endothelial-like pericytes (4%).
-Another 9% of mononuclear cells are muscle stem cells, adjacent to muscle fiber cells.
-Types of lymphoid cells (such as B-cells and T-cells) (3%) and myeloid cells such as macrophages (2%) made up most of the remaining mononuclear cells of skeletal muscle.
-In addition, Cameron et al. also identified two types of myocyte cells, Type I and Type II.
-Each of the different types of cells in skeletal muscle was found to express different sets of genes.
-The median number of genes expressed in each of the nine different cell types was 1,331 genes.
-When a biopsy is taken from a thigh muscle, however, the biopsy contains all the different cell types.
-Mixed together, in a biopsy of human thigh skeletal muscle, there are 13,026 to 13,108 genes with detected expression.

 Endocrine functions of skeletal muscle

-As pointed out in the Introduction to this article, under different physiological conditions, subsets of 654 different proteins as well as lipids, amino acids, metabolites and small RNAs occur in the secretome of skeletal muscles.
-As described in the Wikipedia article "List of human endocrine organs and actions", skeletal muscle is identified as an endocrine organ due to its secretion of cytokines and other peptides produced by skeletal muscle as signaling molecules.
+Under different physiological conditions, subsets of 654 different proteins as well as lipids, amino acids, metabolites and small RNAs occur in the secretome of skeletal muscles.
+Skeletal muscle is identified as an endocrine organ due to its secretion of cytokines and other peptides produced by skeletal muscle as signaling molecules.
 Iizuka et al., indicated that skeletal muscle is an endocrine organ because it "synthesizes and secretes multiple factors, and these muscle derived-factors exert beneficial effects on peripheral and remote organs."
 The altered secretomes after endurance training or resistance training as well as the secretome of sedentary muscle appear to have many effects on distant tissues.